Image credit: Mike Carter via Flickr.

 The majority of the stones stick to the base and the rest are loose like a gravel driveway.
 Resin bonded aggregate is impermeable, so that means you will need to build in extra drainage if you use this material.

-What Impacts the Cost of Resin Driveways?
+What Affects the Cost of a Resin Driveway?

 Several factors could impact the cost of a resin driveway.